britboy4321/E0TestingApp/README.md

 docker run my-test-image .       << from base directory>>

-To get Mondo running on cloud: add these kines to app.py
+To force MondoDB to run on cloud: uncomment these lines to app.py

 mongodb_connection_string = os.environ["MONGODB_CONNECTION_STRING"]    # FOR CLOUD - insert this line later, after LOCAL is running ok.

-# app.logger.debug("Setting client")
 client = pymongo.MongoClient(mongodb_connection_string)